8bitprodigy/Styx3D/README.md

 - [ ] Port to SDL

+- [ ] Clean up directory structure

 - [ ] Implement an OpenGL 1.1 rendering backend

-- [ ] Get it ported to DreamCast and PSP

 - [ ] Add support for game data being stored in a compressed format, like PK3 or WAD

+- [ ] Get it ported to DreamCast, GameCube, PS2, and PSP

 - [ ] Create command-line versions of the tools